ghavamzadeh/bokfynd/README.md

 # Bokfynd
-UI/UX redesign of the website bokfynd.nu, a part of a school assigment.
+UI/UX redesign of the website bokfynd.nu